-Chronic d-serine supplementation impairs insulin secretion
+Chronic d-serine supplementation impairs insulin secretion.

 OBJECTIVE:The metabolic role of d-serine, a non-proteinogenic NMDA receptor co-agonist, is poorly understood.
 Conversely, inhibition of pancreatic NMDA receptors as well as loss of the d-serine producing enzyme serine racemase have been shown to modulate insulin secretion.
 Thus, we aim to study the impact of chronic and acute d-serine supplementation on insulin secretion and other parameters of glucose homeostasis.
 METHODS:We apply MALDI FT-ICR mass spectrometry imaging, NMR based metabolomics, 16s rRNA gene sequencing of gut microbiota in combination with a detailed physiological characterization to unravel the metabolic action of d-serine in mice acutely and chronically treated with 1% d-serine in drinking water in combination with either chow or high fat diet feeding.
 Moreover, we identify SNPs in SRR, the enzyme converting L-to d-serine and two subunits of the NMDA receptor to associate with insulin secretion in humans, based on the analysis of 2760 non-diabetic Caucasian individuals.
 RESULTS:We show that chronic elevation of d-serine results in reduced high fat diet intake.
 In addition, d-serine leads to diet-independent hyperglycemia due to blunted insulin secretion from pancreatic beta cells.
 Inhibition of alpha 2-adrenergic receptors rapidly restores glycemia and glucose tolerance in d-serine supplemented mice.
 Moreover, we show that single nucleotide polymorphisms (SNPs) in SRR as well as in individual NMDAR subunits are associated with insulin secretion in humans.
 CONCLUSION:Thus, we identify a novel role of d-serine in regulating systemic glucose metabolism through modulating insulin secretion.